 Most of the language courses offered by the Center for Language Education and Research (CLER) are lottery courses (see section a330 for general information about lottery courses).
-For lottery courses, make sure that you register during the lottery entry period (see section b330 for information about which courses are lottery courses).
+For lottery courses, make sure that you register only for the language you need to fulfill your language requirement during the lottery entry period (see section b330 for information about which courses are lottery courses).

-Basically, students take courses from "Basic 1", however, students opting to take a language which they have studied before, they will take a "Placement Interview" before the registration of that language.
+Basically, students take courses from "Basic 1", however, students opting to take a language which they have studied before, they must take a "Placement Interview" before the registration of that language.
 The time schedule will be posted on Loyola before registration period.